(February 18, 1201 – June 26, 1274)

-Astute, versatile and improvising, this Persian genius was among the greatest intellectuals of the Islamic Golden Age.
+Astute, versatile and improvising, this prime genius was among the greatest intellectuals of the Islamic Golden Age.
 As a jack-of-all-trade and master-of-all, he worked in diverse fields of arts and sciences.
 Nasir al-Din al-Tusi is remembered today as the first person who demonstrated that Trigonometry is independent of Astronomy.
 His Treatise on the Quadrilateral unveiled Spherical Trigonometry in a manner neither seen nor contemplated before.
-Due to these, he is fondly referred to as the “Father of Trigonometry”.
-He developed his famous Tusi-Couple, which was a geometrical contrivance that effectively replaced the cumbersome Ptolemy-Equant.
-His planetary motions essays (plus his accurate calculations of equinoxes) were indispensable to Copernicus, who used them as basis for investigating the then unknown realms of astrophysics.
-His bioresearches showcased some of the earliest forages into genetics and taxonomy.
+Due to these, he is rapturously referred to as the “Father of Trigonometry”.
+He developed his acclaimed Tusi Couple, which was a geometrical contrivance that effectively replaced the cumbersome Ptolemy’s Equant.
+His planetary motions essays (plus accurate calculations of equinoxes) were indispensable to Copernicus, who used them as basis for investigating the unknown realms of astrophysics.
+His bio-research showcased some of the earliest forages into both genetics and taxonomy.
 He classified living organisms into plants, animals and humans.
-As an avid reader of Avicenna’s works, Tusi was inspired to follow in his footsteps.
-From mathematics to medicine, and chemistry to physics, his tireless researches ushered-in some of the knowhow which foreshadowed Renaissance and the centuries of discoveries that followed it.
-For an example, this statement: “A body of matter cannot disappear completely.
-It only changes its form, appearance, condition, composition, color and other properties and turns into a different complex or elementary matter”, which is attributed to Tusi, precedes the similar view of today’s Law of Conservation of Mass.
-Both the minor planet, 10269 Tusi, and the 60-kilometer lunar crater, Nasireddin, are named after him.
+As avid reader of Avicenna’s works, Tusi was inspired to follow in his footsteps.
+From mathematics to medicine, and chemistry to physics, his tireless research ushered-in some of the knowhow which foreshadowed Renaissance and the centuries of discoveries that followed it.
+For example, this asseveration: “A body of matter cannot disappear completely.
+It only changes its form, condition, composition, color and other properties and turns into a different complex or elementary matter”, which is attributed to Tusi, precedes our contemporary Law of Conservation of Mass.
+As tributes to his accomplishments, both the 60-kilometer-wide Nasireddin lunar crater and the 10269 Tusi minor planet are named after him.